Free and Low Fee Robo-Advisors Still Need to Make Money

 Many robo-advisors are also part of larger companies, such as TD Ameritrade or Schwab Intelligent Portfolios.
 While “big businesses” get a pretty bad rap, investing in a robo-advisor with one of these larger companies can actually be great for your wallet.

-So, when Schwab Intelligent Portfolios purchases ETFs from third parties then the firm might receive compensation from these companies.
-This means that Schwab Intelligent Portfolios is paid just for giving you access to these ETFs, much in the way a blogger might make money through recommending a product or service.
+Additionally, companies can also earn money from other fund families when the robo receommends their funds.
+So, when TD Ameritrade’s robo advisor purchases ETFs from third parties then TD might receive compensation from these companies.
+This means that TD Ameritrade is paid just for giving you access to these ETFs, much in the way a blogger might make money through recommending a product or service.

 Robo-Advisors Branch Out: Non-Investment Services